MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-release-version-history.md

 ---
 title: 'Microsoft Entra application proxy: Version release history'
 description: This article lists all releases of Microsoft Entra application proxy and describes new features and fixed issues.
 author: kenwith
 manager: amycolannino
 ms.service: entra-id
 ms.topic: reference
-ms.date: 09/14/2023
+ms.date: 02/14/2024
 ms.subservice: app-proxy
 ms.author: kenwith
 ms.reviewer: ashishj
 ---

 # Microsoft Entra application proxy: Version release history
 This article lists the versions and features of Microsoft Entra application proxy that have been released.
-The Microsoft Entra ID team regularly updates Application Proxy with new features and functionality.
-Application Proxy connectors are [updated automatically when a new major version is released](application-proxy-faq.yml#why-is-my-connector-still-using-an-older-version-and-not-auto-upgraded-to-latest-version-).
+The Microsoft Entra ID team regularly updates application proxy with new features and functionality.
+Application proxy connectors are [updated automatically when a new major version is released](application-proxy-faq.yml#why-is-my-connector-still-using-an-older-version-and-not-auto-upgraded-to-latest-version-).

 We recommend making sure that auto-updates are enabled for your connectors to ensure you have the latest features and bug fixes.
 Microsoft Support might ask you to install the latest connector version to resolve a problem.